Avoiding air problems

 As we continue to move forward with air elimination from hydronic systems, about 1958, the manufacturer suggested moving the circulator from the return side to the supply side of the system.
 The reason for this is credited to the introduction of a one-piece circulator.
 Before the one-piece circulator, we had three-piece circulators.
 The three-piece circulators could move much more water for their size than the one-piece circulator.

 Let's look at a drawing when the circulator is not running.
 If there is no pump operation, water pressure would be the same at any given altitude in the system.
-For instance, if we measure four feet from the floor and the water pressure is 14 PSI, any of the system piping four feet off the floor would have 14 PSI.
+For instance, if we measure four feet from the floor and the water pressure is 14 PSI, any of the system piping located four feet off the floor would have a pressure of 14 PSI.
 If we measure 15 feet off the floor, and the pressure at that point would be 6 PSI, any pipe at 15 feet off the floor would be 6 PSI

 If we place the circulator on the return piping or the supply piping so the circulator is pumping towards the expansion tank connection, the pressure is going to remain at the system fill pressure.
-For instance, if we have a 12 PSI fill pressure on the system, the circulator discharge pressure pumping towards the expansion tank connection will remain at 12 PSI.
+For instance, if we have a 12 PSI fill pressure on the system, the circulator discharge pressure pumping towards the expansion tank connection will remain at 12 PSI

 Circulator installed on return piping